plfa/plfa.github.io/src/plfa/Naturals.lagda.md

       - If it is `zero`, then the second equation applies.
       - If it is `suc m`, then the third equation applies.

-Again, the recursive definition is well-founded because monus on bigger numbers is defined in terms of monus on smaller numbers.
+Again, the recursive definition is well founded because monus on bigger numbers is defined in terms of monus on smaller numbers.